 The Bottom Line

-To know how to transfer photos from iPhone to Google Photos, you need to turn on the "Back up & sync" feature on your iPhone.
+To know how to transfer photos from your iPhone to Google Photos, you need to turn on your iPhone's "Back up & sync" feature.
 From there, your photos will automatically sync to Google Photos.
 Other alternatives to saving your iPhone photos include using EaseUS MobiMover, iTunes, Dropbox, and iCloud.

 From these alternatives, you should try out EaseUS MobiMover.
 This third-party tool allows you to back up and restore different data types, including photos, music, messages, contacts, and videos.
 To get started, ensure you download and install the software on your computer.